PaarthPandey10/cloud-practitioner-labs/a06-databases-in-practice/README.md

-# A6 - Create RDS Instance
+# A6 - Databases In Practice

 > Creating and configuring an Amazon RDS database instance and a read replica.